punkvidi/Purple-Cow-Assessment/README.md

 # Purple-Cow-Take-Home
- I am a Software Engineer on a project team that has been asked to create a series of proofs of conept that supports the customers public health and social justice initiatives.
+ I am a Software Engineer on a project team that has been asked to create a series of proof of concepts that supports the customers public health and social justice initiatives.
 My assignment: build the proof of concept for a counting application called "Project Purple Cow"

 First install dependencies: